-Assess the potential impacts on the community in terms of health, safety, and quality of life from project operations and emissions, including odour, dust and noise.
-Assess potential impacts on public health in the short and long term, and the cumulative impacts on public health either in isolation or by combination with other known existing or planned sources of contamination.
+Assess the potential impacts on the community in terms of health, safety, and quality of life from project operations and emissions, including odour, dust, particulate matter, particulate and gaseous toxic substances and noise.
+Assess the potential impacts on public health from the supply or reuse of recycled water under the WSSR Act.
+Assess the potential impacts on public health from the handling of food under the Food Act 2006.
+Assess the potential impacts on public health in the short and long term, and the cumulative impacts on public health either in isolation or by combination with other known existing or planned sources of contamination.
 The assessment should address the potential contamination not only of public water supplies but also of private water sources such as rainwater tanks with roof collection.

-Assess the potential extent of contamination and public health risk should an extreme meteorological event, flood or catastrophic failure cause the release of toxic material from such infrastructure as tailings dams or chemical store.
-Describe strategies to notify relevant stakeholders during such an event.
+Assess the potential extent of contamination and public health risk on the project site and project area should an extreme meteorological event, flood or catastrophic failure cause the release of toxic material from such infrastructure as tailings dams or chemical store.
+Describe strategies to notify relevant stakeholders, including people at risk, during such an event.